DeDaydreamer/DeDaydreamer/README.md

 - Develop static/dynamic sites and simple backends
 - Help local businesses understand and adopt new tech

-### How I work
-- I identify the problem → research → design → build → debug → ship
-- I use AI as a pair programmer, not a code machine
-- I learn each stack by working on real problems

 ### My projects
 - **DeDynamics.pro** — creative-tech studio